dariolitardi/smartecgrepo/README.md

 <img src="pictures/performance.png"/>

 Figure 5 - **Comparison between the number of instances and the execution times of the classification of a new instance on STM32 board.**

+The algorithm with 2100 instances is very slow: after five minutes it doesn't return an output.

 The results of the second test are displayed in the chart below: the execution times in milliseconds changing the hardware platform.
 In this case the fixed number of the instances of the dataset is 2000.

 <img src="pictures/platforms_comparison.png"/>